ilyvinny/ilyvinny/README.md

 - 👋 Hi, I’m @ilyvinny
 - 👀 I’m interested in video game development, and software development.
 - 🌱 I’m currently enrolled in my second year of computer science.
-- 💞️ I’m looking to collaborate on anything!
+- 💞️ I’m looking to collaborate, learn, and work on anything!

 <!---
 ilyvinny/ilyvinny is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.